 'Eek!
 The Cat' was amazing.
 But of course it would be, since it was created by Savage Steve Holland, who made two of our favorite childhood movies -- 'Better Off Dead' and 'One Crazy Summer.'

 You may be surprised to find that it only takes one second to remember all the words to this song.

 'Taz-Mania'!!!
-We don't know how our brains totally blocked out that weird Taz phase from the early '90s (seriously, did they run of Looney Tunes characters to give their own show too?), but it's all rushing back now.
+We don't know how our brains totally blocked out that weird Taz phase from the early '90s (seriously, did they run out of Looney Tunes characters to give their own show to?), but it's all rushing back now.